HunterAlpha7/temp1/MongoDB.md

-# MongoDB Implementation Guide for Blog Project
+# MongoDB Implementation Guide for Blog Project (This is the showcase version of Projekt1)

 ## Table of Contents
 1. [What is MongoDB?](#what-is-mongodb)